HSEEP

-The Homeland Security Exercise and Evaluation Program (HSEEP) provides a set of guiding principles for exercise programs, as well as a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.
+The Homeland Security Exercise and Evaluation Program (HSEEP) was developed by the United States Department of Homeland Security as a disaster-preparedness resource.
+The program's guiding documents contain a set of standard principles for all levels of training programs, as well as a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.

 History and justification

-In 2002, the National Strategy for Homeland Security motivated Homeland Security Presidential Directives (HSPD) 5, 7, and 8 providing the national initiatives.
-Within these initiatives, HSEEP focuses on development of exercise around capabilities-based planning, National Response Plan (NRP), National Incident Management System (NIMS), the Universal Task List (UTL) and the Target Capabilities List (TCL) as established by the U.S. Federal Government.
+In 2002, the National Strategy for Homeland Security motivated Homeland Security Presidential Directives (HSPD) 5, 7, and 8, which then provided these national initiatives.
+HSEEP focuses on development of training sessions for all levels of community stakeholders, and relies upon capabilities-based planning, National Response Plan (NRP), National Incident Management System (NIMS), the Universal Task List (UTL) and the Target Capabilities List (TCL) as established by the U.S. Federal Government.